hejiheji001/Builder-Catalogue/Readme.md

 ### 1. Buildable sets for `brickfan35`

 - Fetch the user’s inventory and all set definitions from the catalogue APIs.
-- For each set, aggregate requirements by `(designId, colourId)` and compare against the user’s inventory.
+- For each set, aggregate requirements by `(designId, colorId)` and compare against the user’s inventory.
 - A set is **buildable** if the user has at least the required quantity for every piece key.

 ### 2. Collaboration for `landscape-artist` on `tropical-island`